cherrypy/cherrypy/sphinx/source/intro/overview.rst

 CherryPy leverages all of the power of Python.
 Python is a dynamic langauge which allows for rapid development of applications.
 Python also has an extensive built-in API which simplifies web app development.
 Even more extensive, however, are the third-party libraries available for Python.
 These range from object-relational mappers to form libraries, to an automatic Python optimizer, a Windows exe generator, imaging libraries, email support, HTML templating engines, etc. CherryPy applications are just like regular Python applications.
 CherryPy does not stand in your way if you want to use these brilliant tools.

-CherryPy also provides an object publisher, sessions, aspects and filters, which are the powerful tools needed to develop world-class web applications.
+CherryPy also provides Tools and Plugins, which are powerful extension points needed to develop world-class web applications.

 3. Maturity
 -----------